Skip to main content Skip to footer

 4. Technical and quality risks

 Technology failures and integration challenges can derail projects, and these risks often have a high impact.
-For example, cybercrime alone is predicted to cost the global economy nearly $24 trillion by 2027, which affects fundamental project assumptions.
+For example, cybercrime damages now exceed $10.5 trillion annually, which affects fundamental project assumptions around data security and system reliability.

 Early technical validation helps with risk identification when they’re easier to address.
 Include proof-of-concept development and thorough testing protocols.